pabtomas/flagbox/README.md

 Resetting a mark is a bit tricky but really easy to use when you understand the mechanism.
 To reset a mark you have to build a string composed with `?` and `,` characters.
 A comma means 'keep the matched mark' and a `?` means 'reset the matched mark'.
+For the above box, if you type: `?,?` you will:
+1. reset `,` mark,
+2. keep `,,` mark,
-For the above box, if you type: `?,?` you will reset `,` mark, keep `,,` mark and reset `,,,` marks because for the first and third string's indexes, you placed `?` characters.
+3. and reset `,,,` marks
+Why ?
+Because for the first and third alias' indexes, you placed `?` characters.

 </br>
 <img src="/media/chain101.png">